 In 2015 Greg completed the Waikato CUP course at Summer School.
 “It’d been 20 years since I’d been at school, and things change, what you need to know changes.
 I did calculus and basic maths papers, critical thought, and physics.
 It was all about learning to learn again, including those all-important soft skills, such as listening, note-taking and writing.”

 With a Certificate of University Preparation under his belt, Greg threw himself into the first year of a Bachelor of Engineering thinking that’s what he was best suited for.
 “But I soon realised I should have been doing management subjects.
 I had the practical engineering skills and I needed to be learning accounting and finance.”

-Now Greg is doing two degrees, double what most students cope with.
-He’s finishing off a Bachelor of Business Analysis and an MBA, a Master of Business Administration.
+Now Greg has completed a three-year Bachelor of Business Analysis and is finishing off an MBA, a Master of Business Administration.
 “It’s an insane amount of study but I’m keen to get it done as quickly as I can and get back to the world of work again.